What is GMP in cosmetics?September 1st, 2022 By Amber Benjamin

 - Waste management

 - Change control

-Agencies that regulate cosmetics, such as the FDA (Food and Drug Administration) in the US, are authorised to conduct unannounced GMP inspections, even though some are scheduled.
+Agencies that regulate cosmetics, such as the FDA (Food and Drug Administration) in the US, are authorised to conduct unannounced Good Manufacturing Practices (GMP) inspections, even though some are scheduled.

-According to gov.uk, every manufacturer will receive a risk rating or score based on the assessment conducted for GMP.
+According to gov.uk, every manufacturer will receive a risk rating or score based on the assessment conducted for Good Manufacturing Practices (GMP).
 Those who have the highest ratings will be prioritised due to increased risks.

 The unconformities found are based on:

 - Your businesses compliance reports

 - International information about the previous history of inspections your business has received

 - Organisational and structural changes internally within the business

 During inspections, a team will interview relevant personnel, review documents, and conduct site visits.
 The inspection team also has the right to ask for additional documentation and samples for testing.